stocker88/nextjswebsite/_posts/attribution_profit_drivers.md

 &nbsp;

+&nbsp;

 Attribution explains your performance over the S&P500 or any other market benchmark.

 &nbsp;

-It gives you the best stocks and market segmentations for you to maximize your profits.
+It tells you what are the best stocks and market segmentations for you to focus on in order to maximize your profits.

 &nbsp;